 OK, so now we know the new rules.
 And we understand that we have a few different bites at the apple in reaching a determination.
 That sounds positive.
 But, there’s a kicker: Taxpayers are required to “exercise due diligence” under each method in the waterfall before rejecting it and proceeding to the next method in the hierarchy.
 Further, the new reforms dictate that a taxpayer must base its determination upon information known to the taxpayer or “information that would be known to the taxpayer upon reasonable inquiry.”
 Yikes.
 What does that phrase even mean?

 The state has just issued draft regulations which, when made final, should help us better understand and comply with these obligations.
-The digital products regulations are here, and the services regulations are here.
 Even a superficial look shows that these rules are intended to have some teeth:

 • In exercising due diligence, a taxpayer will be held to an objective standard;